AlabasterRig/FallGuySurvival/README.md

 - Interaction Raytrace is triggered from beginning, instead of getting close to object.
 - Actor Transform not being saved correctly.
 - Harvestable Tree code not working so implemented using blueprints which is correctly Destroying the MainTree mesh but not spawning the StumpTree mesh.
-- If Hunger reduces to 0 , then thirst will stop reducing.

 ### Fixed Bugs Code
 - Jumping while in the air or clicking the jump button again reduces stamina.